FBI Probing Why Some U.S. Tourists Have Died Mysteriously In The Dominican Republic

 More than 6 million people visit the Dominican Republic every year, according to the country's tourism officials.
 Nearly half of the millions who visit come from the United States.

-The Dominican Republic's Minister of Tourism Francisco Javier Garcia cautioned against speculating over the cause of deaths for the Americans who have recently died.
+The Dominican Republic's minister of tourism, Francisco Javier García, cautioned against speculating over the cause of deaths for the Americans who have recently died.

-"We are confident that we can provide a definitive answer as soon as possible," said Garcia.
+"We are confident that we can provide a definitive answer as soon as possible," said García.
 "You can also be sure that the necessary measures will be taken to make the country even safer for all visitors."